 How we got here

 Lady Penelope Gardens was founded in 2007 by Angela Palmerton, one of life’s ‘born gardeners’, with a life-long innate love of plants, wildlife and the natural world.
 Her professional horticultural career started when she left her job within wildlife documentary production.
 Starting as a sole gardener in a tiny van, Angela soon realised that she wanted to form a company tailored more towards the larger country garden and estate, for the opportunity to demonstrate fine technical horticulture and development planning they often require.
-Enter the first member of staff in 2008, followed by a year-on-year growth to a current team of 13.
+Enter the first member of staff in 2008, followed by a year-on-year growth.

 With an increasing demand for high-end services for private country estates and the larger gardens in the area, Angela realised that this was exactly where Lady Penelope’s niche laid.
 In 2016 Angela invested in a senior management team to guide and support this new important growth period, and what a resounding success that has been.